Picpus Cemetery

-Picpus Cemetery (Cimetière de Picpus, [pik.pys]) is the largest private cemetery in Paris, France, located in the 12th arrondissement.
+Picpus Cemetery (Cimetière de Picpus, [pik.pys]) is the largest private cemetery in Paris, France, and is located in the 12th arrondissement.
 It was created from land seized from the convent of the Chanoinesses de St-Augustin, during the French Revolution.
-Just minutes away from where the guillotine was set up, it contains 1,306 victims executed between 14 June and 27 July 1794, during the height and last phase of the Reign of Terror.
+Just minutes away from where the most active guillotine in Paris was set up, it contains 1,306 victims executed between 14 June and 27 July 1794, during the height and final phase of the Reign of Terror.

 Picpus Cemetery is one of only two private cemeteries in Paris.
 Today, only descendants of the 1,306 victims are eligible to be buried at Picpus Cemetery.

 The cemetery is of particular interest to American visitors as it also holds the tomb of the Marquis de Lafayette (1757–1834), over which an American flag always flies.

 Origins

 The place name, Picpus, is thought to derive from French pique-puce, "flea-bite", because the local monks used to cure skin diseases that caused wounds that resembled fleabites.

-In the pre-Revolutionary period, the premises upon which the cemetery is now found was a walled garden and a convent.
+During the pre-Revolutionary period, the premises upon which the cemetery is located was a walled garden and a convent.
 The convent was occupied by the Canonesses of Saint Augustine, but their property was confiscated during the Revolution and they were forced to leave by the Revolutionary government in 1792.

 The property was then sold to a commoner, Coignard, who turned it into a maison de santé — a kind of convalescent home that also served as a prison for those fortunate enough to be able to pay the rent.
 Several aristocrats rented rooms from him during the Terror.
 The novelist Choderos de Laclos, the Marquis de Sade and the philosopher Comte de Volney all spent part of the Terror on the premises.

 The cemetery is situated next to a small chapel, Notre-Dame-de-la-Paix ("Our Lady of Peace").
 It is part of the cemetery complex and holds a small 15th-century sculpture of the Vierge de la Paix, reputed to have cured King Louis XIV of a serious illness on 16 August 1658.